 Insert the tip of the right needle from right to left into the first stitch on the left needle.

-Wrap the needle with the yarn and pull the wrap through just as we do when we normally knit a stitch in Russian knitting.
+Wrap the needle with the yarn and pull the wrap through just as we do when we normally knit a stitch in Eastern knitting.

 Make sure you don’t drop the stitch off the left needle yet.